ken77921/ken77921.github.io/_pages/projects.md

     We proposed an efficient algorithm that decomposes the unsupervised Multiple Foreground Co-segmentation problem into three sub-problems: segmentation, matching, and figure-ground classification.
     </p>
     <p>
-    Our method improves the accuracy of the state-of-the-art method by 13% in a standard benchmark (<a href="../assets/pdf/proj11-cv-Decomposition of Multiple Foreground Co-segmentation-paper.pdf" download="paper-cviu2015-Optimizingthedecompositionformultipleforegroundcosegmentation">Paper</a>).
+    Our method improves the accuracy of the state-of-the-art method by 13% in a standard benchmark (<a href="../assets/pdf/proj11-cv-Decomposition of Multiple Foreground Co-segmentation-paper.pdf" download="paper-cviu2015-Optimizingthedecompositionformultipleforegroundcosegmentation">Paper</a>, <a href="http://mml.citi.sinica.edu.tw/papers/MFC_code_CVIU_2015">Code</a>).
     </p>
   </div>
 </div>